-Baidu allows you to insert ads in the feeds of Baidu app, Baidu Tieba (online communities) app and Baidu homepage on mobile browsers.
-You want to be creative with the content of your ads and use high quality images to maximize the result.
+Baidu allows you to insert ads in the feeds of the Baidu app, Baidu Tieba (online communities) app, and Baidu homepage on mobile browsers.
+You want to be creative with the content of your ads and use high-quality images to maximize the result.
 This form of advertising is important because Baidu tracks users’ online behavior accurately - from their search terms, what sites they visit, to what products they want to buy.
 By analyzing this information, Baidu will help you place ads smartly and target the right audience.

 Similar to a friend’s post, the advertisement will be placed in the users’ Moments feed based on their personal settings including operating system, location, and interests.
 What is so unique and fun about these is that users can comment, like, or even interact with the ads.
 They also work on a network basis, meaning if one user interacts with an ad, their WeChat contacts will likely see the same ad in their timeline.

 WeChat official account users are allowed to place banner ads in their article posts.
 These banners are featured in the middle or on the bottom of an official account article like a part of it, each will redirect viewers to the internal or external page, such as another official account, a store, or a landing page of a campaign.

 As the ecosystems of Chinese digital platforms become more sophisticated, more alternative advertising options, e.g. live-streaming ads and sponsored videos, are presented to companies.
 If you want to kick-start your journey of advertising in China on the most popular platforms, feel free to contact us for more information!